-Wildlife Safari is the only drive though wild animal park in Oregon, the park features over 550 animals and over 76 species from around the world.
+Wildlife Safari is the only drive through wild animal park in Oregon, the park features over 550 animals and over 76 species from around the world.
 You can view Tigers, Zebras, Lions, Giraffes, Elephants, Elk and Bears from the comfort of your car!
 You can even experience some of the animals up close, and some you can feed!
 Ride Camels and bathe Elephants!

 Great Cats World Park along the historic Redwood Highway is home to 45 cats of 16 different species including Leopards, Tigers, Jaguars, Lions and more!
 Walk around this park and get up close to some of the most majestic creatures the world has to offer.